...

 • Avoid electronics and screen time at least 2 hours before you go to bed

 Nasal dilators like Mute, Nozovent, and snoring strips can help by keeping the nasal passages open, therefore enhancing airflow.
-There is also an over the counter snoring mouthpiece available at several pharmacies.
-Many of these treatments can greatly improve your obstructive sleep, but greatly reduce their effectiveness with moderate sleep apnea, and more severe cases.
-Vitamin supplementation has shown to be beneficial as well.
+There is also an over-the-counter snoring mouthpiece available at several pharmacies.
+Many of these treatments can greatly improve your obstructive sleep, but they significantly reduce their effectiveness with moderate sleep apnea and more severe cases.
+Studies have also demonstrated the benefits of vitamin supplementation.
 For instance, low levels of vitamin D are associated with poor sleep quality and sleep quantity.
 Additionally, several studies demonstrate a lack of vitamin D may also affect the severity of sleep apnea, with lower D levels linked to more severe cases of OSA.

 What is the Total Cost?

-The total fee for Obstructive Sleep Apnea Oral Appliance therapy all depends on each patient, their individual case, their treatment plan, and their insurance plans.
-The out of pocket for a patient is anywhere from $0 to $4700.
-The best way to find out what your coinsurance amount is would be by calling your insurance company directly.https://youtu.be/10QTvZPY0X8
+The total fee for obstructive sleep apnea oral appliance therapy all depends on each patient, their individual case, their treatment plan, and their insurance plans.
+The out-of-pocket cost for a patient is anywhere from $0 to $4700.
+The best way to find out what your coinsurance amount is would be by calling your insurance company directly.

 Oral Appliance Therapy Benefits

-• Extremely effective when used in conjunction with CPAP – when used together, successful treatment from both devices work hand-in-hand to keep your oxygen levels up at night.
+• Extremely effective when used in conjunction with CPAP—when used together, successful treatment from both devices works hand-in-hand to keep your oxygen levels up at night.

-Our Boston Center for Oral Health Diplomate of AADSM Dr. Carmine Morreale and AADSM Associate, Dr. Megan Huyett are dedicated to serving the needs of patients with obstructive sleep disorders that can be treated with custom-made oral appliances at our sleep center.
+Our Boston Center for Oral Health Diplomate of AADSM Dr. Carmine Morreale and AADSM Associate, Dr. Megan Huyett specializes in diagnosing sleep apnea and its symptoms and causes. are dedicated to serving the needs of patients with obstructive sleep disorders that can be treated with custom-made oral appliances at our sleep center.
 A graduate of the Dental Sleep Medicine residency at Tufts University School of Dental Medicine, Dr. Morreale is also an Associate Professor of Prosthodontics at Tufts School of Dental Medicine.
 Through his systematic review, he is committed to helping his patients sleep and live better lives by treating the underlying causes of snoring and sleep apnea with dental sleep medicine.

-We are happy to discuss your condition and your treatment options on a complimentary phone consultation.
-Just call our office at (617) 536-4620 and mention the phrase “snoring phone consultation.”
+We are delighted to discuss your condition and your treatment options on a complimentary phone consultation.
+Please call our office at (617) 536-4620 and mention the phrase “sleep apnea occurs” when discussing symptoms with your doctor. snoring phone consultation.”

 Frequently Asked Questions

 Obstructive sleep apnea is a sleep disorder that occurs when a person’s airway becomes blocked during their sleep.
-This blockage interrupts the breathing pattern and causes snoring.
-The obstruction can be due to enlarged tonsils or adenoids, excess tissue in the mouth, throat or nose, or a smaller than normal airway.
+TTA blockage disrupts the breathing pattern and leads to snoring.
+The obstruction can be due to enlarged tonsils or adenoids, excess tissue in the mouth, throat, or nose, or a smaller than normal airway.

-The person with obstructive sleep apnea will have pauses in breathing for 10 seconds or more at least 5 times an hour.
-If no one is there to wake the person up from their deep sleep, they will stop breathing for long periods of time and this can lead to serious health problems such as heart attacks, strokes and high blood pressure.
+A person suffering from obstructive sleep apnea will experience breathing pauses lasting 10 seconds or more, occurring at least five times per hour.
+If no one is there to wake the person up from their deep sleep, they will stop breathing for long periods of time, and this can lead to serious health problems such as heart attacks, strokes, and high blood pressure.

-A person with sleep apnea has pauses in breathing or shallow breaths while sleeping.
-This can happen 30 times or more an hour.
+A person with obstructive sleep apnea experiences pauses in breathing or shallow breaths during sleep.
+This phenomenon can occur up to 30 times per hour.
 And it can lead to problems like daytime sleepiness, high blood pressure, and heart disease.

-If you think you might have obstructive sleep apnea, our doctors will ask about your symptoms and do a physical exam to find out if you have the disorder.
-Sometimes we may also want to test how well you breathe during the day and night.
+IIf If you If our doctors suspect you may have obstructive sleep apnea, they will inquire about your symptoms and conduct a physical examination to confirm the diagnosis.
+Occasionally we may also want to test how well you breathe during the day and night.

-There are many different symptoms of poor quality sleep.
-Some people might experience daytime sleepiness, fatigue, or irritability.
+There are various symptoms of poor-quality sleep.
+Some people may experience daytime sleepiness, fatigue, or irritability.
 Others might have trouble concentrating, remembering things, or making decisions.

 The first step to figuring out if you have poor quality sleep is to look at your habits and see if you can identify any of the following 4 patterns.